da03/criticize_text_generation/critique_topic_correlations/README.md

 Note that in the paper we used 10k samples, which requires setting `--num_samples` to 10000 (it takes much longer to generate 10k samples so we used 100 in the above example commands).

-### Fit Critic Generative Processes (Optional)
+### Process Data for Critic Training/Inference

-We use David Blei and John Lafferty's correlated topic model implementation [CTM](http://www.cs.columbia.edu/~blei/ctm-c/) to learn a critic generative process, which will be used for posterior inference.
-First, we need to prepare data according to its expected format, using the script `scripts/data/process_data_for_posterior_inferencers.py`.
-Note that this section can be skipped if you download the pretrained critic generative processes listed in the beginning of this document.
+We use David Blei and John Lafferty's correlated topic model implementation [CTM](http://www.cs.columbia.edu/~blei/ctm-c/) for learning a critic generative process and for posterior inference.
+We need to prepare data according to its expected format first.

 ```
 cd ${WORKING_DIR}/critique_topic_correlations